-Creatively engaging students in language learning can be an ongoing challenge for teachers.
-The more creative and interactive we can make our teaching the more we can move our students away from rote memorization and into actual comprehensible input, where learning the language simply happens.
+Creatively engaging students in language learning can be an ongoing challenge for those who teach Greek.
+The more creative and interactive we can make our language learning the more we can move our students away from rote memorization of flashcards to actually learning Greek.
+The goal, instead, is getting students into actual comprehensible input, where learning the language simply happens: the student learns the language because they experience it.
 Yet it can also be quite difficult for teachers trained in traditional grammar and methods to adjust to more communicative approaches to language learning.

 One way of splitting this Gordian knot is by encouraging students to physically engage with the language using their own bodies.
 We (Rachel & Michael Aubrey) have been working on research projects involving Greek prepositions (see: Greek prepositions in the New Testament).
 The datasets we have compiled make it fairly simple to pull out prepositional phrases where the object of the preposition (the landmark) is a person’s body part.
 What if instructors were able to build lessons for Greek prepositions around physical actions that students could perform themselves?
 This method would tie the meaning of the prepositions not just to rote memorization, but to physical behavior.
 Below are some of the more salient uses of χείρ, ‘hand’ that lend themselves to this type of experiential learning.
 Examples below are taken from the New Testament, but the descriptions are based on larger patterns in Ancient Greek.